 What if I can only find 3 people for my team?
 Or what if I have 7?

 We do require that all registration forms turned in have a minimum of four team members and a maximum of six members.
 They do not all have to be in the same grade or school, so check with other teachers or the school’s Battle Coordinator to find other students who may need to find a team.
 If you have seven students interested, get the word out for those other teams who are looking for another member.
 If it’s possible to redistribute students so that the school has more teams but with four or five students rather than six, that’s the best option.
 Team Managers can also contact other schools to see if they have a team able to take on additional students.
 Finally, we will allow extra students to be “assistant managers” for a team.
 They will be able to receive all the “goodies” but not participate in any of the Battles (even if a team member drops out after the Registration deadline).

 How do I find out where and when we battle?

 Team Managers have three ways to find out where teams are assigned for the First Written Battle:

 Assignments for the First Written Battle will be available one week before the battle.
-When you receive the results of the Written Battles, you will be told if you are moving on to the next round and if so, where you will be battling.
+When you receive the results of the Written Battles, you will be told if you are moving on to the next round.
 Oral Battle participants will also be given their morning or afternoon battle assignment.

 What if we have a conflict on Oral Battle Day?